DarnUCoolNames/GAME351-Assignment-2/readme.txt

 	-Allows the player to control/drive one hovercraft at a time and cycle through them using the “C” key.
 	-The current active hovercraft always occupies the center of the screen, the camera changes each time the active car is toggled.
   	-Allows the player to cycle continuously through the cars, with the game looping back to the first car when the player toggles away from the last car.
+	-Uses a GameManager script to cycle through an array of camera objects which follow each car as specified.
 	-Anomalies: When cycling to the 2nd and 3rd cars, the camera angle was problematic during development.
 Eventually the team was able to get the camera to follow the active car properly, but the orientation of the first car was not able to be replicated.
 There was an inconsitency between the camera view in Unity and the actual camera view in game mode.